 Disclosure: Some links on this page are affiliate links.
 I earn a small commission if you book through them at no extra cost to you.

 One of the most common questions I get from first-time Las Vegas visitors is: "Which hotels have balconies?"
 The honest answer is that true outdoor balconies are surprisingly rare on the Strip.
 Most hotels are sealed glass towers with no outdoor access from individual rooms — a combination of fire safety regulations, desert heat management, and post-2017 security considerations.
+The allure of stepping out onto a private terrace to soak in the neon glow of the Strip or the serene desert sunrise is undeniable, yet often elusive in this city of grand indoor spectacles.

-Why Balconies Are Rare in Las Vegas
+Why Balconies Are a Rarity in Las Vegas

-Best Las Vegas Hotels with Balconies or Terraces
+Top Las Vegas Hotels with Balconies or Terraces

-Best Room: Terrace Studio / Wraparound Terrace Suite
+$$$$Best Room: Terrace Studio / Wraparound Terrace Suite

 Outdoor Space: Private outdoor terrace on every room